There are makeup artists, then they’re persons who can correctly apply makeup, a little lower you’ll find me, someone who doesn’t know as much.

 1. Skin care:

 - Skin care – this includes your cleanser, toner and moisturiser.
 Makeup should be applied to a fresh face, a clean canvas.
-(Not on the face with hints of makeup from the night before).
 Clean and moisturise and this should be done even when you are not applying makeup.
 It is that important.
 Also do ensure that your moisturiser or cleanser is suitable for your skin type.

 - For persons with problematic skin, this is where you would want to apply your concealer.
 (If you are not a concealer kind of girl that you move on to the next step).